spreadshare/datagathering/README.md

 # DataGathering

-Contains code for fetching raw data from exchange like Binance and Bitfinex.
+Contains all code for gathering data from exchanges such as Binance or Bitfinex.